-The project was designed as a series of work packages, collectively supporting changes in the way in which valuers undertake their work and better enabling them to reflect energy efficiency within the valuation of residential stock.
+The project was designed as a series of work packages, collectively supporting changes in the way in which valuers undertake their work and better enable them to reflect energy efficiency within the valuation of residential stock.

-Firstly, it was considered important to actually review the 'state of play' in terms of the standards and norms adopted (this was undertaken in Work Package I (WPI).
-WP2 aimed to develop the data required at the building level, to enable energy efficiency to be appropriately recognised and applied in case studies to test its validity.
+First it was considered important to actually review the 'state of play' in terms of the standards and norms adopted (this was undertaken in Work Package (WP)1.
+The second work stream of REVALUE (WP2) aimed to develop the data required at the building level, to enable energy efficiency to be appropriately recognised and applied to case studies to test its validity.
 This was to be done via analysis of a typology of building types and tested against the availability of building owner data.
-WP3 was designed to test the relationship that could be observed between value and EE by use of quantitative techniques.
-Finally, WP4 was providing recommendations to the valuation profession for embedding the findings.
+Furthermore, REVALUE (WP3) was designed to test the relationship that could be observed between value and EE by use of quantitative techniques finally REVALUE was (WP 4) providing recommendations to the Valuation profession to embed the findings.

-Inevitably, as the work progressed, adjustments to the working methods were needed.
-In particular a major finding in WP2 that the anticipated, detailed, data sets - originally envisaged for integration into valuation practice - were simply not available to most building owners or valuers.
+Inevitably, as the work progressed, adjustments to the working methods were found to be needed.
+In particular the work envisaged in relation to data collection (WP2) that resulted in a major finding that the anticipated, detailed, data sets which were originally envisaged could be integrated into valuation practice, were simply not available to most building owners or valuers.
 Consequently, the work effort shifted to the investigation, via qualitative measures, of the views of stakeholder groups.
-The series of interviews, roundtables and in-depth discussions with selected portfolio owners yielded the basis for much fruitful discussion among the team leading to a series of key findings related to both the role of valuation and the motivations of stakeholders.
-These findings have been key to successfully achieving the REVALUE objectives.
+The series of interviews, round tables and in-depth discussions with selected portfolio owners yielded the basis for much fruitful discussion among the Team leading to a series of key findings related to both the role of valuation and the motivations of stakeholders.
+As reported below, these findings have been key to successfully achieving the REVALUE objectives.

-Alongside this work, a major quantitative study of selected social housing providers, aimed at examining the link between reported values with not just certification, but data points was carried out.
+Alongside, this work, a major quantitative study of selected social housing providers, aimed at examining the link between reported values with not just certification, but data points was carried out.
 Whilst many studies already existed (e.g. Brounen and Kok, 2011; Fuerst et al 2015) which related rental or capital values to EPC labels, this work was unique in two ways.
-Firstly, it was based on the book values (rather than transaction prices) of actual social housing portfolios.
-Secondly, it went beyond energy labels to examine the links to specific building characteristics.
+First it was based on book values (rather than transaction prices) of actual portfolios of social housing and, importantly, second, it went beyond energy labels to examine the links to specific building characteristics.
 It also, uniquely, compared two valuation periods so that it could be established if energy efficiency had gained in value importance over a five-year period during which the reliability of EPCs had been thought to have improved.
-This output (D3.3 Energy performance andvaluation of social housing in Europe: a quantitative analysis) yielded critically important findings and enabled a greater explanation and depth of understanding of the relationship between reported values, energy labels and energy efficiency characteristics of buildings.
-Finally, during the REVALUE project, a series of case studies were undertaken to develop a full understanding of how the REVALUE findings can help social housing providers develop their investment strategies (D2.3 and D2.6).
+This output ("Energy Performance and Valuation of Social housing in Europe: a quantitative analysis" D3.3) yielded critically important findings and enabled a greater explanation and depth of understanding of the relationship between reported values, energy labels and energy efficiency characteristics of buildings.

+Finally, during the REVALUE project series of case studies have been undertaken to develop full understanding of how the REVALUE findings can help social housing providers develop their investment strategies (D2.3 and D2.6)2.

-The REVALUE ambition to deliver recommendations to the professional body for enhanced standards and guidance has been, in effect, an ongoing engagement with and by RICS.
-As a result of these dialogues and collaboration, REVALUE has not only been able to feed changes into the global Red Book but also into a focused Insight Paper, summarising research and recommendations to valuers across Europe in relation to undertaking residential valuations.
+The REVALUE was to deliver recommendations to the professional body for enhanced standards and guidance has been, in effect, an ongoing engagement with and by RICS.
+As a result of these dialogues and collaboration, REVALUE has not only been able to feed changes into the global Red Book3 but also into a focused Insight Paper summarising research and recommendations to valuers across Europe in relation to undertaking residential valuations has been approved and is, at the time of writing, with the publication team (RICS, 2019 forthcoming).